 No-maintenance-required belt drive

-It is becoming clear that belt-driven transmission is very much maintenance and lubrication free as compared that of traditional chain-driven e-bikes.
-The belt-driven transmission in Saigon is durable, easy to maintain and smooth.
+It is becoming clear that belt-driven transmission is very much maintenance and lubrication-free as compared to traditional chain-driven e-bikes.
+The belt-driven transmission in Saigon is durable, easy to maintain, and smooth.
 Belt-driven transmissions are also quieter than chain-driven ones.

 Lightweight, unusual for most e-bikes